genomicssport/expresscount/README.md

 - expresscount: all express count rust and all counts statistics under one hood.
 - It just need the count file and not gtf file and anything else for human and mouse.
 - does all metrics of the expression under one single hood.
+- does both gene length based as well only on the exon length.

 ```
 express count for the raw counts.